CLIMADA-project/climada_python/CONTRIBUTING.md

 ## Why Should You Contribute?

-* You will be listed as author of the CLIMADA repository in the [AUTHORS](authors) file.
+* You will be listed as author of the CLIMADA repository in the [AUTHORS][authors] file.
 * You will improve the quality of the CLIMADA software for you and for everybody else using it.
 * You will gain insights into scientific software development.